gruntwork-io/docs/docs/pipelines/upgrading/index.md

     --var InfraPipelinesRepoName="<your infrastructure-pipelines repo name>" \
     --var GithubOrg="<your GitHub organization name>" \
     --var AwsAccountName="<friendly name for your AWS account (e.g., dev)>"  \
+    --var RequestingTeamName="<The name of the team that will use the pipeline>"  \
+    --var AwsAccountName="<friendly name for your AWS account (e.g., dev)>"  \
+    --var OrgNamePrefix="The name prefix to use for creating resources" \
     --non-interactive
 ```